Cochineal and Carmine – Cost-Effective Natural Colours

 The Story of Cochineal

-For food and beverage manufacturers, it’s normal to focus our attention exclusively on the newest innovations due to constant industry changes.
-In regards to natural food colour, spirulina and technology advances in purification might come to mind.
-But—it can be important, even strategic, to look back at colours that have been around since ancient civilizations.
+For food and beverage manufacturers, it is normal to pay special attention to innovations and the latest industry changes.
+In regards to natural food colouring solutions, marine or algae-based formulations and technology advances in purification might come to mind.
+Yet it can be important, even strategic, to look back at colours that have been around since ancient civilizations.

 - The infamous British wool “Red Coats” were dyed with cochineal in the 17th century by skilled Dutch dyers.

-- The history of and widespread use of cochineal is celebrated in a widely attended, traveling art exhibit, The Red That Coloured the World.
+- The history of and widespread use of cochineal is celebrated in a widely attended, traveling art exhibit, The Red That Colored the World.

 Behind the Scenes of Cochineal and Carmine Production

 Cochineal (Dactylopius coccus) are immobile scale insects native to tropical and subtropical South America, as well as Mexico and Arizona.
 These insects live on the pads of prickly pear cacti, feeding on the plant’s moisture and nutrients.
 Cochineal can damage and potentially kill their host cacti by draining all of its resources, and if they are not controlled, the insects can spread voraciously in a decidedly pest-like manner.
 Like any plant, infestations can be very severe.
 While colour production was not originally designed to prevent infestation, it is one way to responsibly manage the prickly pear crop mortality.